 Start with the Galleria dell’Accademia.

-David is definitely the star of the show (and absolutely worth seeing–the statue blew us away when we saw it in person!), but the musical instrument display and unfinished Michelangelo sculptures are definitely worth seeing as well.
+David is definitely the star of the show (and absolutely worth seeing–the statue blew us away when we saw it in person!), but the musical instrument display and the unfinished Michelangelo sculptures are definitely worth seeing as well.

-Walk over to the San Lorenzo Market.
+Walk over to Mercato San Lorenzo.

 Florence’s famous outdoor leather market is bustling and beautiful–it’s a great place to shop for small souvenirs, people watch, and take photos.

 We definitely aren’t leather experts, but suffice it to say that not all leather goods are created equal, and a tourist market can be a great place to overpay for a substandard product if you don’t know what you’re looking for.

 Head into the Mercato Centrale.

-Mercato Centrale is bursting open with delicious food six days a week until around 2:30pm (it’s closed on Sundays).
+Mercato Centrale is bursting open with delicious food six days a week until around 2:30 PM (it’s closed on Sundays).

 The ground floor includes food stalls selling everything from fruit to fish to olive oil, and a few stalls selling cooked meals such as takeaway pasta.

 Stroll back toward the Cathedral of Santa Maria del Fiore.

 The Duomo itself is free to enter, but the surrounding museums (including the bell tower, cupola, baptistery, and the underground ruins below the Duomo) all require a ticket.

-Head to the Santa Croce Church.
+Head to the Basilica of Santa Croce.

 Florence’s skyline is unique: for years, buildings were not allowed to be built higher than the base of the cupola on the Duomo, and the result is a somewhat uniform skyline, with the incredible cathedral and cupola erupting out of it.